-In 1936 he bought the 14,000 square foot ranch in Pahrump where the canyon would later be created.
+In 1936, he bought the 14,000 square foot ranch in Pahrump where the canyon would later be built.

-While the area looks flat and featureless, there are numerous small box canyons, mesas, and hills hidden throughout.
-This inspired him to rename the estate Hidden Hills Ranch.
+Within the ranch, there are numerous box canyons, epic mesas, and rolling hills hidden throughout.
+This inspired him to name the estate Hidden Hills Ranch.

 The sign that used to greet visitors…